-Robert Gallardo and Olivia Diaz, creators of the Guilde to the Birds of Honduras that MCHF helped support, are working to publish a new natural history guide that focuses on Honduras’ rich butterfly diversity, including the three new species they have discovered.
-Consider supporting the creation of the Guide to the Butterflies of Honduras.
+Robert Gallardo and Olivia Diaz, creators of the Guide to the Birds of Honduras and newly published Guide to the Butterflies of Honduras, that MCHF supported.
+This book has officially been created!
+However the work is not done!
 This country is home to high biodiversity levels, but many different pressures make it hard to protect preserves and wildlife populations.
 Their work helps educate people in Honduras and around the world about the importance of protecting our natural resources.

 Conservation Empowered by the Publication of Natural History Books

 In northern Central America, Honduras acts as a crucial “melting pot” for biodiversity, much like the phenomena observed in the Darien Gap between Panama and Colombia.
 However, one realizes that harboring high biodiversity levels or endangered species does not guarantee wildlife protection.
 As seen elsewhere in developing countries, population increase and other factors continue to exert undue pressures on its dwindling protected areas and diminishing wildlife populations.
 Even as humanity struggles to cope with COVID-19, dedicated individuals continue to make headway in conservation, looking for innovative and sustainable solutions toward wildlife and habitat protection.